Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 What is Falling Action?

-The falling action is an essential part of a story.
-It’s the transition piece, bringing readers from the climax into the resolution.
-The falling action often closes minor plot points and offers a slow release of tension as a story wraps up.
+Falling action is an essential part of a story.
+It’s the transition piece, guiding readers from the climax into the resolution.

 Examples of Falling Action

-*Warning: Spoilers ahead for popular films from the original Star Wars Trilogy, Lord of the Rings, The Lion King, and the Indiana Jones Trilogy
+*Warning: Spoilers ahead for popular films from the original Star Wars Trilogy, The Lord of the Rings, The Lion King, and the Indiana Jones Trilogy

 Every great story has falling action.

-In the Lord of the Rings, the eagles rescue Frodo and Sam from the pit of Mt.
+In The Lord of the Rings, the eagles rescue Frodo and Sam from the pit of Mt.
 Doom, bringing them to Gondor, where they watch Aragon’s coronation and then journey back to the Shire.

 In Return of the Jedi, Luke holds a funeral for his father, then reunites with his friends on Endor after the Death Star and Emperor meet their ultimate demise.